 Following the recent string of bleak news, researchers are forecasting an “epidemic of resilience” because “resilience is the modal and normative response to trauma.”
 But what about those of us who have resilienced as hard as we can and are still exhausted and overwhelmed?
 For us, there is the concept of Post-Traumatic Growth.

 If a picture is worth a thousand words, a one-minute video equals 1.8 million words.
 This article will discuss three ways to use video to run a better practice, reduce potential malpractice, and improve your bottom line.
-It will conclude with a step-by-step tutorial on how to make videos for your staff in Microsoft Teams (included free in the Microsoft Office 365 Suite).
+It will conclude with a step-by-step tutorial on how to make videos for your staff in Microsoft Teams

-The PLF is pleased to announce that Valerie Saiki has been appointed as a new board member effective June 24, 2022.
+The PLF is pleased to announce that Valerie Saiki (Salem) has been appointed as a new board member effective June 24, 2022.

 Meeting with a potential client may sometimes feel like walking a tightrope.
 It can be difficult to end the intake without any misunderstandings or unintended promises.
 When someone believes an attorney-client relationship has formed but you do not, a real danger exists.
 As the attorney, it is your role and responsibility to clearly communicate when an attorney-client relationship is established and when it is not, no matter the marketing medium.